JiaRuiShao/Java/Notes/1-Intro to Java.md

 1. What is Java?
 > Java is a popular programming language, created in 1995.

+  This is object-oriented programming because programs are built around objects and their interactions.
+An object contains state and behavior.

 > It is owned by Oracle, and more than 3 billion devices run Java.

 > It is used for: